h2non/pook/README.rst

 -  Pluggable and hackable API.
 -  Does not support WebSocket.
 -  Works with Python +2.7 and +3.0 (including PyPy).
--  Dependency-less (just 2 small dependencies for JSONSchema and XML comparison helpers)
+-  Dependency-less: just 2 small dependencies for JSONSchema and XML comparison helpers.

 Supported HTTP clients